Trinidad and Tobago: Interest rates on bank credit to the private sector

 For that indicator, we provide data for Trinidad and Tobago from 1979 to 2019.
 The average value for Trinidad and Tobago during that period was 11.89 percent with a minimum of 7.5 percent in 2013 and a maximum of 17.33 percent in 1998.

 The latest value from 2019 is 9.25 percent.
 For comparison, the world average in 2019 based on 82

 See the global rankings for that indicator or

 use the country comparator to compare trends over time.

-The lending interest rate in Tr.&Tobago shown below is the interest rate on credits from banks to prime borrowers, i.e. to the lowest risk borrowers in the private sector.
+The lending interest rate in Trinidad and Tobago shown below is the interest rate on credits from banks to prime borrowers, i.e. to the lowest risk borrowers in the private sector.
 That includes firms and households.

 Definition: Lending rate is the bank rate that usually meets the short- and medium-term financing needs of the private sector.
 This rate is normally differentiated according to creditworthiness of borrowers and objectives of financing.
 The terms and conditions attached to these rates differ by country, however, limiting their comparability.